jplhomer/fresa/docs/post-models.md

 This feature has not yet been added to Fresa.
 In the meantime, you can use the existing WordPress function `wp_delete_post`:

     wp_delete_post($event->id);

+## Custom Post Type Registration

+In order to interface with a custom post type in the WordPress admin interface, you need to register it.
+With Fresa, you can register a custom post type with a single line of code:

+    Event::register();

+When using the `register()` method, Fresa requires you to have a custom `$postType` variable set.

+By default, Fresa will use the name of the class as the post type label.
+If you'd like to customize the post type label, which is used throughout the WordPress admin, set `$postTypeName` to a string:

+    class Event extends PostModel
+    {
+        $postType = 'event';
+        $postTypeName = 'Company Event';
+    }

+You can override any of the options or labels registered with the post type as an argument to the method:

+    Event::register([
+        'supports' => ['title', 'editor', 'thumbnail'],
+        'show_in_nav_menus' => false,
+    ]);